the-heart-rnd/http-proxy/README.md

 ]
 ```

-### response.rewrite.linksInResponse
+### response.rewrite.rebase
 **Use cases**: SPAs, forms.

-You can also set `response.rewrite.linksInResponse` to `true` to rewrite the body contents of the request.
+You can also set `response.rewrite.rebase` to `true` to rewrite the body contents of the request.
 This is useful if you are having issues with asset urls, form action urls etc.
 It will rewrite the body contents of the request to the target url.

 ```json